mosecorg/mosec/docs/source/reference/openapi.md

 - `/openapi/swagger/` for the self-contained Swagger UI.

-`TypedMsgPackMixin` serves a separate purpose: it uses `msgspec` to validate requests at runtime and changes the wire content type to `application/msgpack`.
+`TypedMsgPackMixin` serves a separate purpose: it uses `msgspec` to validate requests at runtime and changes both wire content types to `application/msgpack`.

+On `Worker`, both MIME attributes default to `application/json`.
+A worker that customizes request deserialization can set `req_mime_type` without changing its response content type.
+For example, `SSEWorker` keeps the JSON request default and sets only `resp_mime_type` to `text/event-stream`.